* Advertising revenue up 36 percent

 By Alexei Oreskovic

-The company now gets 14 percent of its advertising revenue from mobile ads, translating into more than $150 million -- a surge from an estimated $40 million to $50 million in the second quarter and almost nothing in the first.
+Mobile ad revenues totalled roughly $150 million, up from an estimated $40 million to $50 million in the second quarter and almost nothing in the first.

 Mobile advertising has been among the key investor concerns hanging over Facebook, helping slash more than $40 billion off its market value since its May IPO.
 As its users increasingly access the social network with their smartphones, Facebook has struggled to transition its business to mobile devices.